Even after 10 years, the inspired path continues to amaze me.

 By the end of the evening, I realized just how perfectly the universe had orchestrated everything.
 I gave away all but two of the books I brought.
 My friend had a record fundraising night.
 Everyone who received a copy of my book seemed truly excited to have it.
 And I was offered another free promotional opportunity by the charity we were helping to support.

 I went home that night feeling blessed, and in awe of how things always seem to work out when you\’re able to let go, and just follow what shows up.

 It was a full circle moment for me.
 In fact, it was almost surreal.

 In many ways our relocation journey from Southern California to Western North Carolina, was inspired by Jump Off Rock.

 When we visited Jump Off Rock for the first time almost two years ago, I instantly fell in love with the beauty, the views, and the energy.

 On our scouting visits and house hunting trips, we always seemed to end up at Jump Off Rock.
-It’s even featured on my social media pages and website.
+It was even featured on my social media pages and website for awhile.

 So, to be there, giving away copies of the book that represents such a big part of my inspired journey, felt magical.